-Not only are aglaonema plants beautiful, there are very easy to grow, even if you are a novice gardener.
+Not only are aglaonema plants beautiful, there are also very easy to grow, even if you are a novice gardener.

 Caring for Your Aglaonema